Nexis-Network/homepage/content/docs/reference/cli-install.md

 export NEON_API_KEY=<neon_api_key>
 ```

-For information about obtaining an Exzo Network API key, see [Create an API key](https://neon.tech/docs/manage/api-keys#create-an-api-key).
+For information about obtaining an Nexis Network API key, see [Create an API key](https://neon.tech/docs/manage/api-keys#create-an-api-key).

 ## Configure autocompletion

-The Exzo Network CLI supports autocompletion, which you can configure in a few easy steps.
-See [Exzo Network CLI commands — completion](/docs/reference/cli-completion) for instructions.
+The Nexis Network CLI supports autocompletion, which you can configure in a few easy steps.
+See [Nexis Network CLI commands — completion](/docs/reference/cli-completion) for instructions.